Associate Professor of German (with tenure) at Dartmouth College, 7/2020–

 Talks and Events

-- 2/2020 [in preparation, with Sean Franzel] Media Inventories 2.0, Interdisciplinary Two-Day Workshop and Working Group Meeting, University of Missouri, MO.
+- 2/2020 [with Sean Franzel] Media Inventories 2.0, Interdisciplinary Two-Day Workshop and Working Group Meeting, University of Missouri, MO.

 - 6/2019 [programming committee member] Fontanes Medien (1819–2019), International Four-Day Conference, Universität Potsdam, Germany.